 Before I talk about the food lets first discuss the containers.
 The containers you see in the pictures I purchased of Amazon.
 They are specifically marketed for meal prep and I love using them.
 You can get all different sizes but the ones I use are the single and triple compartment containers.
 I just purchased dual compartments that I think will work very nicely with this kits.
 Of course, you can use any container you like.
 Paula used baggies and it worked just fine.
 Again, these are ideas but do what works for you.

 For the first kit I included a hard-boiled egg, no-mayo tuna salad, and carrots.
 This kit is about 230 calories.
-Other ideas could be no-mayo chicken salad, buffalo chicken salad, hummus, or no-mayo egg salad.
+Other ideas could be no-mayo chicken salad, Healthy Buffalo Chicken Dip, hummus, or no-mayo egg salad.
 The goal is to choose a snack that will satisfy hunger and keep you full.